Impeachment of Renato Corona: February 28

 The Iglesia ni Cristo held their Grand Evangelical Mission at Rizal Park, causing massive traffic jams.
 This also caused some of the defense lawyers to be tardy at the trial; the Senate allowed the trial to start at a later time in order for the entire defense team to be present.
 Later, the Supreme Court issued an order preventing its employees from testifying at the impeachment trial, saying that it is not waving its judicial privilege.
 This bars two of its process servers that served the restraining order to the Justice Department from testifying.
 Enrile respected the court's ruling, but will tackle the issue on a caucus the following week to determine their next course of action.

-At the Senate, after the prosecution had presented witnesses and evidence for Articles 2, 3 and 7, House prosecutor Niel Tupas, Jr. announced that they will drop five articles of impeachment, with the reservation that they can present evidence on Corona's dollar bank accounts once they receive a favorable decision from the Supreme Court; this meant they will no longer present witnesses and evidence pertaining to Articles 1, 4, 5, 6 and 8, and that the defense will be able to present their case; Enrile requested the prosecution to make a formal offer before the Senate considers their request.
+At the Senate, after the prosecution had presented witnesses and evidence for Articles 2, 3 and 7, House prosecutor Niel Tupas Jr. announced that they will drop five articles of impeachment, with the reservation that they can present evidence on Corona's dollar bank accounts once they receive a favorable decision from the Supreme Court; this meant they will no longer present witnesses and evidence pertaining to Articles 1, 4, 5, 6 and 8, and that the defense will be able to present their case; Enrile requested the prosecution to make a formal offer before the Senate considers their request.

 February 29

 Senator Miriam Defensor Santiago scolded the prosecution for withdrawing five articles, saying that they should not have bragged about their victory, and labeling those who were bragging about the strength of the case as "gago" (idiots) Vitaliano Aguirre, a well-known lawyer he would cover his ears after the latter's tirade against the prosecution.
 House prosecutor Rodolfo Fariñas later successfully asked the Senate to remove the word "gago" from the records.
 Tupas then said that they would no longer pursue the testimony of Justice Maria Lourdes Sereno, and they would rest the case with reservation.
-When Senator Francis Escudero asked Tupas on whether the dropping of the articles of impeachment constitutes an amendment of the complaint, and whether the 188 signatories were consulted, Tupas said that there was no consultation, although they told the Speaker Feliciano Belmonte, Jr. about it.
+When Senator Francis Escudero asked Tupas on whether the dropping of the articles of impeachment constitutes an amendment of the complaint, and whether the 188 signatories were consulted, Tupas said that there was no consultation, although they told the Speaker Feliciano Belmonte Jr. about it.
 The defense said that they will still present evidence on the five dropped articles, and ask the Senate to acquit Corona on those.
-Enrile gave the prosection until March 2 to submit a formal offer to drop those five articles.
+Enrile gave the prosecution until March 2 to submit a formal offer to drop those five articles.

-Senator Jinggoy Estrada asked who was the prosecutor who had covered his ears while Santiago was scolding them; it was identified as private prosecutor Vitaliano Aguirre II (he would become Justice Secretary four years later).
+Senator Jinggoy Estrada asked who the prosecutor was who had covered his ears while Santiago was scolding them; it was identified as private prosecutor Vitaliano Aguirre II (he would become Justice Secretary four years later).
 When asked for the reason, Aguirre said that, for the first time forty years, it was the first time he saw a judge lecture the prosecution in court.
 The Senate later cited Aguirre for contempt, and House prosecutor Fariñas apologized in behalf of the prosecution.
 Enrile adjourned the trial until March 12.